piyush-bhatt/job-hunt/README.md

 Enter the folder containing package.json

-Use the package manager [npm](https://www.npmjs.com/) to install all the dependencies required for Job Hunt via a bash/command prompt.
+Use the package manager [npm](https://www.npmjs.com/) to install all the dependencies required for Job Hunt from a bash/command prompt.

 ```bash
 npm install
 ```

+Change the SERVER_URL to 'http://localhost:3000/jobs' if running the server instance locally.

 ## Usage